Loading

 How long do struts last on Chevy Equinox?

-• Driving Conditions: Frequent driving on rough roads, potholes, or uneven surfaces can accelerate wear and tear.
+• Driving Conditions: Frequent driving on rough roads, potholes, or over speed bumps can accelerate the wear and tear on struts, reducing their lifespan.

 Signs of Worn Struts